-KEYTRUDA is given through an infusion into your vein over 30 minutes, usually every 3 weeks.
+KEYTRUDA is given through an infusion into your vein over 30 minutes, usually every 3 or 6 weeks.

-With KEYTRUDA, certain side effects can occur that may be serious.
+With KEYTRUDA, certain side effects can occur that may be serious and may happen anytime during treatment or even after your treatment has ended.

 Contact your doctor right away if you experience any side effects.
+This includes any possible side effects not listed in the package leaflet.